codurance/site/_posts/2016-08-02-what-does-RESTful-really-mean.md

 ## Constraints

 To consider applications as RESTful, applications need to conform to the following REST constraints.
-Complying with the constraints enables a distributed hypermedia system to have the following desirable non-functional properties: performance, scalability, simplicity, modifiability, visibility, portability and reliability.
+Complying with the constraints enables a distributed hypermedia system to have the following desirable non-functional properties: performance, scalability, simplicity, extensibility, visibility, portability and reliability.

 * Client-server

-A client-server model induces separation of concerns so that clients are not concerned with data storage.
+A client-server model favours  separation of concerns so that clients are not concerned with data storage.
 Thus, clients code *portability* is improved.
 On the other hand, the server is not concerned about user interface or user state, so that server can be *simpler* and more *scalable*.
 Servers and clients can be developed independently, as long as they conform to the defined contract.

 * Stateless

 Client context is never stored on the server between requests.
 Each request has to contain all the necessary information.
-A stateless server improves *scalability* by allowing the server to quickly free resources and simplifies implementation, *reliability* eases recovering from partial failures, *visibility* Monitoring system does not have to look beyond a single request to determine the nature of the request.
+A stateless server improves *scalability* by allowing the server to quickly free resources and simplifies implementation. *Reliability* eases recovering from partial failures. *Visibility*, monitoring system does not have to look beyond a single request to determine the nature of the request.

-One of the drawbacks of having a stateless server is decreased network performance as all the needed data has to be sent in each request
+One of the drawbacks of having a stateless server is decreased network performance as all the needed data has to be sent in each request.

 * Cacheable

 REST applications are web systems; therefore, clients and intermediaries can cache responses.
-Responses themselves must be defined as cacheable, or not, to prevent clients from reusing stale data that could reduce *reliability* if stale data in the cache differs significantly from the data that would have been generated the request been handled by the server.
+Responses themselves must be defined as cacheable, or not, to prevent clients from reusing stale data that could reduce *reliability*.
+If stale data in the cache differs significantly from the data that would have been generated the request been handled by the server.
 Caching could eliminate some client-server interaction, thus improving *scalability*, *efficiency* and user-perceived *performance* by reducing average latency.

 * Uniform interface

 Using a uniform interface simplifies and decouples the architecture and favours the independent evolution of different parts.
-As explained later on in this post, URIs, resources and hypermedia help to produce a standard interface that improves *visibility* of interactions, *simplifies* the overall system architecture and induces independent evolution.
+As explained later on in this post, URIs, resources and hypermedia help to produce a standard interface that improves *visibility* of interactions, *simplifies* the overall system architecture and encourage independent evolution.
 The trade-off is that it degrades *efficiency* since information is transferred in a standard format rather one which is particular to an application's needs.

 * Layered system